picosh/pgs-action/README.md

 You will need to copy your ssh private key into a secret in your github repo.
 This means your key will be accessible from github.
-It is highly recommended that you create a separate key specifically for github that way the private key will only have access to your account if there is a breach on github.
+It is highly recommended that you create a separate key specifically for pico services that way you can quickly log into pico and remove the key if there's a breach on github.

 ### Example